 "I assumed the Council was taking over DEI work instead of it happening in my division.
-Frankly, I haven't been tracking the various DEI initiatives by my staff because I thought that you all were taking that over.
-It's also a little bit frustrating that we don't have much input over the criteria for funding and how DEI efforts impact our division.
-You can't have it both ways."
+Frankly, I haven't been tracking the various DEI initiatives by my staff because I thought that you all were taking that over."

 Swimwear Division Executive on Council: